 The project was funded by the Big Lottery Fund and led by the National Council for Voluntary Organisations (NCVO) in partnership with the Institute for Volunteering Research (IVR) and Involve.

 These resources were produced during the course of the Pathways through Participation project.
-If you have any questions or comments, please contact Tim Hughes at [email protected].
+If you have any questions or comments, please get in touch.

 This is the final report of the project, presenting findings from 101 in-depth interviews.

 This report summarises the findings from the project and recommendations for future policy and practice.

 This briefing paper summarises the findings and implications for national policy agendas.

 This briefing paper summarises the findings and implications for local engagement in democracy.